Queen’s Medical Research Institute

 Project Value: £770,000

-The Queen’s Medical Research Institute (QMRI) located at Little France was the second University building constructed at Edinburgh BioQuarter and has been an early flagship in realising the BioQuarter Vision shared between the University, NHS Lothian, City of Edinburgh Council and Scottish Enterprise to bring together academic scientists, clinicians, and patients with companies in world-class facilities to promote collaboration and accelerate the development of new drugs, diagnostic tools and medical devices.
+The Queen’s Medical Research Institute (QMRI) was an early flagship in realising the vision of the BioQuarter shared by the University, NHS Lothian, City of Edinburgh Council and Scottish Enterprise to bring together academic scientists, clinicians and patients with companies in world-class facilities to promote collaboration and accelerate the development of new drugs, diagnostic tools and medical devices.

-This project saw the delivery of the Developmental Imaging Technology (DIT) facility to be located within the last remaining section within the basement.
-As well as chemical laboratories and a flexible collaborative working zone, a key aspect of the project was the creation of the Optics Research and Development Lab and the Optics Device Development Lab.
-Both spaces included access control and interlock, as well as audio and visual warning systems, to ensure safe use of lasers within the lab spaces.
+The creation of the Developmental Imaging Technology (DIT) facility located within the basement of the QMRI involved the creation of chemical laboratories and a flexible collaborative working zone, as well as the creation of the Optics Research and Development Lab and the Optics Device Development Lab, including their access control and interlock and audio and visual warning systems to ensure safe use of lasers within the lab spaces.

-A variety of stakeholders intent on using the same collaborative working areas presented challenges to meet all client aspirations within the project budget.
-A series of workshops lead by ECD allowed for the initial vision of the space to align with the users needs.
-The final proposals accommodate a street-like collaboration zone between the optic laboratories, chemistry laboratories and flexible office space.
-Since completion the client team has expressed their delight with the finished space, which has exceeded their expectations of how the facility can enhance their working environment.
+As the variety of stakeholders using the same collaborative working areas presented challenges to meet all client aspirations within the project budget, we undertook a series of workshops to ensure the initial vision of the space to align with the user’s needs with result that the resulting facility provides a street-like collaboration zone between the optic laboratories, chemistry laboratories and flexible office space.